sajith/tahoe-website/content/pages/index.rst

 Get Involved
 ------------

-- Join the tahoe-dev_ mailing list and subscribe to tahoe-announce_
+- Join the tahoe-dev_ mailing list and subscribe to tahoe-announce_.
-- Join the #tahoe-lafs IRC channel on Freenode
+- Join the #tahoe-lafs IRC channel on Freenode.
 - Get the `source code`_ and start hacking_.